praneetk2704/Geeks-For-Geeks-Interview-Material/README.md

 # Geeks-For-Geeks-Interview-Material
 This web crawler saves all the interview experiences for a particular company from GeeksforGeeks website in a PDF format on your PC.
+Inspired from a similar project I saw on Quora.
 Used BeautifulSoup, pdfkit

 I have chosen Oracle for this code.
 You can modify the company as per your need, but it should be there on the website.
 For more info, refer here. http://www.geeksforgeeks.org/company-interview-corner/